 Wednesday afternoons are particularly good for a San Diego harbor cruise, when lots of local sailboats may be out for the weekly "beer can" races.
 The local yacht club's "opening day" also brings out the boats for a big race.

 Take layered clothing along on your harbor cruise.
 It's always colder on the water than on land, and even if the weather is warm when you leave the dock, fog can come in quickly, and the temperature drops with it.
 Don't forget sunscreen and water, and something to tether your hat, so the strong breezes don't rip it off your head.

 To avoid traffic and parking hassles, take the San Diego Trolley to Santa Fe Depot and walk to the bay cruise dock.

 Harbor Cruise Tickets

 You can usually buy tickets at the dock until a few minutes before the boats leave, but that approach might leave you disappointed.
-Big group tours can sometimes fill up an entire boat.
+Especially if you get there right after a big group tour show up.
+They can sometimes fill up an entire boat.